 When you think of neutral colours, there’s a few usual suspects that usually entail black, white and every shade and tone in between.
 We’d like to introduce you to one more: Navy.

 Our case for navy is simple - it’s an unexpected alternative, it’s visually interesting, and it pairs well witha lot.
 Don’t believe us?
 Take a look.

-Pair a navy jacket or kimono with a beige top and pants for a monochrome layered look.
+Pair a navy jacket with a beige top and pants for a monochrome layered look.
 If you don’t have beige pants, pair with black or navy trousers for a look entirely comprised of neutrals.
 Pro-tip: pairing similar neutral colours together is a quick and easy way to look put together without too much effort.